The sun is shining, the air is salted with the ocean breeze, and the roads are wide open. The stage is set for a meandering afternoon Malibu drive.

 Topanga Canyon Boulevard to Mulholland Highway

-Starting south on the Pacific Coast Highway, wind your way up into the hills along Topanga Canyon Boulevard.
-The twisting road starts flat but quickly gains altitude, eventually leading into the funky community of Topanga Village.
+Head six miles south on the Pacific Coast Highway, then wind your way up into the hills along Topanga Canyon Boulevard.
+The twisting Malibu canyon road starts flat but quickly gains altitude, eventually leading into the funky community of Topanga Village.
 An artists’ enclave during the 1960s, the town is still a charming hideaway, replete with cute cafés and a handful of yoga studios and restaurants.

 Encinal Canyon Road

-Hop on Encinal Canyon Road from the Pacific Coast Highway, just west of El Matador Beach, and snake your way north through Charmlee Wilderness Park.
+Hop on Encinal Canyon Road, 13 miles west of the Inn and just past El Matador Beach, and snake your way north through Charmlee Wilderness Park.
 The 532-acre swath of undeveloped land features sweeping vistas of the ocean, hiking trails that weave through the desert brush, wildflowers in the spring and summer, and lovely picnic areas to take it all in.
 Continue climbing until you reach the top of the canyon as it winds around Point Dume.
 The ensuing view is nothing short of spectacular.

 Latigo Canyon Road

 About five miles east of Point Dume you’ll find Latigo Canyon Road.
-Like Decker Canyon Road, it’s another twisting and turning ride featuring switchbacks and tight turns; also like Decker Canyon Road, it’s a scenic stunner that should not be missed.
+Like Decker Canyon Road, it’s another twisting and turning ride featuring switchbacks and tight turns; also like Decker Canyon Road, it’s a scenic stunner that shA classic Malibu scenic drive, Latigo Canyon Road runs into the PCH about five miles east of Point Dume (and five miles west of the Inn).
+Like Decker Canyon Road, it’s another twisting and turning ride featuring switchbacks and tight turns; also like Decker Canyon Road, the Latigo Canyon Road scenic drive is a serious stunner that should not be missed.
+Pull over at the first 180-degree U in the road (about 1.5 miles from the Pacific Coast Highway) for a postcard-worthy view of the coast.ould not be missed.
 Pull over at the first 180-degree U in the road (about 1.5 miles from the Pacific Coast Highway) for a postcard-worthy view of the coast.